 Day 2 will no longer be a reboot of Day 1.
 Day 2 will have a completely new challenge lineup.
 Team will have a coulple bonus challenges but the mauin event is the alliance competition.
 The alliance that wins the day 2 games will advance their storyline for the next year.

 All teams will turn in their tokens and magic items on Saturday evening to be scored.
 This will give teams a better idea of their standing on Day 1 and also speed things up on Sunday, getting teams traveling from out of town back on the road as quickly as possible after the ceremony.

 What is PaddleQuest?
 Help me.

-PaddleQuest sends you and your team from place to place to compete in various games and challenges for Power Stamps.
+PaddleQuest sends you and your team from place to place to compete in various games and challenges for tokens.
 Along the way you will meet characters who inhabit the storyline of The Backwaters.
 Talk to these characters to get maps to totems (see above) and magic items.
 When you find trash you may turn it into treasure by bringing it to the "Cosmic Hoarder".
 The team with the most points in each class is named: Protector.